fakeartists/live4ever/README.md

 ## Contributing

-If you reallu want to contribute, just send us some money or buy one of our products at [FakeArtists Website](https://fakeartists.net/)
+If you really want to contribute, just send us some money or buy one of our products at [FakeArtists Website](https://fakeartists.net/)

 ## Authors